Equatorial timelike circular orbits around generic ultracompact objects: Illustrations and efficiency

 As discussed in the Introduction, the efficiency of a given compact object can be understood as the amount of gravitational energy which is converted into radiation as a timelike particle falls down from infinity.
 If one assumes that all radiation escapes towards infinity, then the efficiency is computed as the difference between the energy per unit mass measured at infinity and at the ISCO, as given by \eqref{Eq:Efficiency}.
 This definition of efficiency is only an approximation; the real efficiency should take into account how much of the converted radiation effectively reaches infinity and how much falls back into the BH.
 However, this simple estimate provides an intuition about the magnitude of the process.
 Moreover, it provides a simple estimate to compare different models to the Kerr BH, which has a maximal efficiency of $42\%$, probing if alternative models of compact objects could produce even larger energy conversions.

 To compute the efficiency, $cf.$ Eq. (\ref{Eq:Efficiency}), we need to compute the energy of the TCO at the ISCO.
-For Kerr BHs, the location of the ISCO is unambiguous: there is only one solution of~\eqref{isco1} (for each rotation direction) and no solution of~\eqref{isco21}.
+For Kerr BHs, the location of the ISCO is unambiguous: there is only one solution of~\eqref{isco1} (for each rotation direction) and no solution of~\eqref{isco21}, thus the ISCO is the same as the MSCO.
 However, for more generic models, there can be several disconnected regions with stable TCOs - see $e.g.$~\cite{Delgado:2020udb,Delgado:2020hwr,Collodel:2021gxu}.
-This leads to an ambiguity on what is meant by the ISCO.
+For those objects, the ISCO is no longer the same as the MSCO.

-The rationale that the efficiency is related to the energy conversion by particles moving along a continuous sequence of stable TCOs, from large distances until an ISCO is reached, suggests the efficiency should be computed at the ISCO that is continuously connected by a sequence of stable TCOs to infinity.
-This corresponds to ISCO$_{\rm std}$ and the corresponding efficiency is denoted by $\epsilon_{\rm std}$.
-In parallel, we shall also consider an alternative efficiency computed at the ``absolute" ISCO, ISCO$_{\rm abs}$, denoting the corresponding efficiency by $\epsilon_{\rm abs}$.
+The rationale that the efficiency is related to the energy conversion by particles moving along a continuous sequence of stable TCOs, from large distances until the last stable TCO, suggests the efficiency should be computed on that last stable TCO that is continuously connected by a sequence of stable TCOs to infinity.
+This corresponds to MSCO and the corresponding efficiency is denoted by $\epsilon_{\rm MSCO}$.
+In parallel, we shall also consider an alternative efficiency computed at the ISCO, denoting the corresponding efficiency by $\epsilon_{\rm ISCO}$.
 As we shall see

 In the following we will analyse the efficiency of several stationary, axisymmetric and asymptotically flat spinning horizonless compact objects (that we shall generically refer to as `stars') as well as of spinning BHs.
 The examples include: mini-boson stars~\cite{SCHUNCK1998389,PhysRevD.56.762}, gauged boson stars~\cite{Delgado:2016jxq}, axionic boson stars~\cite{Guerra:2019srj,Delgado:2020udb}, Proca stars~\cite{Brito:2015pxa,Herdeiro:2017fhv,Minamitsuji:2018kof}, Kerr BHs with synchronised axionic hair~\cite{Delgado:2020hwr} and BHs of the shift-symmetric Horndeski theory (Einstein-scalar-Gauss-Bonnet BHs)~\cite{Sotiriou:2014pfa,Delgado:2020rev}.
+The selected configurations are representative in each case.
+Also, they correspond to alternative models in and beyond GR theories that are well motivated, with extensive literature discussing various features of the solutions.
+A non-exhaustive list of references, beyond the original papers cited above, is given by the following works \cite{Berti:2015itd,Cao:2016zbh,Vincent:2015xta,Cunha:2016bjh,Ni:2016rhz,Cunha:2015yba,Herdeiro:2021lwl,Herdeiro:2020kba,Shen:2016acv,Bryant:2021xdh}.